yousuketakada/refactoring_example/doc/memo.md

 Let us now consider where the variable `play` has come from:
 `play` is computed from `perf` so that there was actually no need to pass it as a parameter at all.
-_Extract Function_ can be less complicated (because less variables will go out of scope) if we have removed such temporary variables in advance, which is another useful refactoring called _Replace Temp with Query_.
+_Extract Function_ can be less complicated (because less variables will go out of scope), if we have removed such temporary variables in advance;
+this is another useful refactoring called _Replace Temp with Query_.

 We can apply _Replace Temp with Query_ to the variable `play` in a series of refactoring moves.